vinicius-acruz/chat.me/README.md

 # Chat.Me

-Chat.Me is an advanced messaging application developed using Flutter and Firebase.
-Originally created as part of The Complete Flutter Development Bootcamp, by Dr. Angela Yu and App Brewery.
-This project has been significantly enhanced to showcase a range of features including user registration, authentication, login, and direct messaging capabilities.
-Leveraging Firebase's robust backend services, Chat.Me offers a seamless and interactive messaging experience.
+Chat.Me is an advanced messaging application developed using Flutter and Firebase .
+This project features a suite of functionalities including user registration, secure authentication, profile customization and efficient direct messaging, all seamlessly integrated.
+By harnessing the robustness of Firebase's backend services, Chat.Me delivers a smooth, intuitive, and interactive messaging experience

 ## Table of Contents